 So you've heard about AI keyboards but don't know where to start?
 I get it - back when I first tried one, I was like "wait, this thing can do what now?"
-Let's break down everything you need to know about AI keyboards in 2025 without any of the complicated tech jargon.
-I've been testing these for years as a mobile typing specialist, and I'll tell ya - they've changed how we all communicate on our phones.
+Let's break down everything you need to know about AI keyboards in 2026 without any of the complicated tech jargon.
+I've been testing these for years as a mobile typing specialist, and I'll tell ya - they've completely revolutionized how we all communicate on our phones.
+With 2026's latest advancements in neural language models and edge computing, these keyboards are now smarter and faster than ever before.

 Ever wondered how your phone seems to know what you're gonna type next?
 That's AI at work, my friend.
 But what exactly is an AI keyboard anyway?